Table of Contents

 Have you got an API key?

-It's super easy to get started with our Python SDK.
+It's super easy to get started with our Python Currency API SDK.
 Signup for a free API key and start building your next project.

 Now the fun part begins.
-Let's retrieve live currency rates with the following method:
+Let's retrieve live exchange rates in Python.

 result = currency.rates().get()